-- Asthma "Asthma Action Plan"

-- Diabetes "Diabetes Plan"

-- Severe Allergies "Administration of Epinephrine/Diphenhydramine"

-• Seizures - "Seizure Action Plan", Consent to Share Information and bus protocol from physician, and signed medical release form All forms may be obtained by contacting the school nurse or from the Y.A.L.E. website under the Resource tab.
+- Asthma "Asthma Action Plan" and inhaler or nebulizer medication - Diabetes "Diabetes Plan" \ with medication, glucometer and necessary supplies - Severe Allergies "Emergency Allergy Plan and Medication Consent" \ with Epi-Pen - Seizures "Seizure Action Plan", Consent to Share Information and bus protocol from physician, and signed medical release form\ \All forms may be obtained by contacting the school nurse or from the Y.A.L.E. website under the Resource tab.